Parlecodes/Rock-paper-scissors-game/README.md

-Sure, here is the updated README reflecting the file name `main.cpp`:

 # Rock-Paper-Scissors Game

 This is a simple Rock-Paper-Scissors game implemented in C++.
 You play against the computer, and the game keeps track of the scores.